Williamston Community Schools

 Also during 2007, a tornado struck the City of Williamston.
 Williamston High School suffered minor damage as a result, ironically in the newly constructed areas.
 Mitchell Road, (one of the roads adjacent to the school), lost multiple residences, and 2 people were killed.
 McCormick park, as well as the City of Williamston, suffered extensive damage, which you can see in the picture.

-Williamston Grade School was threatened with demolition in the early 2010s due to the deteriorating state of the building, as the City of Williamston was reluctant to continue paying upkeep costs.
-It was still a community center at the time, and so protests by the city's residents prevented a change in the status-quo.
-In 2016, Top Flite Financial purchased the Williamston Grade Schoo) for $200,000 from the City, and renamed it to the "Commons of Williamston" or simply "The Commons".
+What was formerly known as Williamston Grade School was threatened with demolition in the early 2010s due to the deteriorating state of the building, due to the previously mentioned fact that the City of Williamston refused to spend any serious money to maintain the building.
+It was still a community center at the time, and so protests by the city's residents prevented the alleged demolition plans.
+In 2016, Top Flite Financial purchased the Williamston Grade School) for $200,000 from the City, and renamed it to the "Commons of Williamston" or simply "The Commons".
 From 2016 - 2017, they renovated and repaired the space, but also made an effort to preserve the building, and even kept old class photos from the school.
 The Commons is currently used to host many small shops.
-This purchase also prompted CADL - Williamston to leave, the branch took over Williamston Middle School's technology wing, which included an underfunded and underutilized library.
-Minor renovations were done to the middle school to accommodate CADL - Williamston and seperate it from the rest of the school building.
+This purchase also prompted CADL - Williamston to leave, the branch then took over Williamston Middle School's technology wing, which included an underfunded and underutilized library.
+Minor renovations were done to the middle school to accommodate CADL - Williamston and separate it from the rest of the school building.

-Today, Williamston Community Schools is currently dealing with the COVID-19 Pandemic.
+From 2020 - 2022, Williamston Community Schools dealt with the COVID-19 Pandemic.
 Seven weeks of the 2019 - 2020 school year were moved online, and the 2020 - 2021 school year was moved fully online for several months.
-In September of 2020, the school board made it known that around 100 students had unenrolled from the district.
-The school district suffered a financial loss due to that.
-However, the school did recive hundreds of thousands of dollars in state/federal aid funding, but much of this was spent on implementing saftey measures and implementing a hybrid learning system.
-A hybrid plan was passed and partially implemented, but it was derailed until January of 2021 for high school and middle school students due to a second lockdown and infastructure delays.
-Elementary students have been in hybrid learning since November of 2020.
+In September of 2020, the school board announced that around 100 students had un-enrolled from the district since the pandemic began, partially due to the decision to move fully online.
+However, WCS did receive a good chunck of state/federal aid funding, which was spent on implementing safety measures and a hybrid learning system.
+A hybrid plan was passed and partially implemented in late 2020, but it was derailed until January of 2021 for the high school and middle school students due to a second lock-down and infrastructure delays.
+Elementary students had been in hybrid learning since November of 2020.
+The 2021 - 2022 school year began with all students in person, and breakfast and lunches were provided for free to the students due to federal funding.
+However, a mask mandate was required for much of that school year.

 Williamston Community Schools also currently owns a couple additional properties around town.
 We call these the Territories of Williamston Community Schools.
-Since they are rarely talked about, we only know of two properties, but there may be more.
+Since they are rarely talked about, we only know of three properties, but there may be more.
 The first is a large stretch of farmland on Sherwood Road that the school has owned for decades.
-It was recently placed in a bidding lease that concluded on February 16th of 2021.
-The second is a small house near Explorer Elementary, which the school plans to eventually use the land to make the nearby intersection safer.
+As of 2021, the school leases the land to local farmers to generate revenue for the district.
+The second property consists of a small and rundown house that the school uses to store all sorts of stuff.
+The third and most recent acquisition is a small house near Explorer Elementary, which the school plans to eventually use the land to make the nearby intersection safer.
 However, there is no concrete plan in place to accomplish this anytime soon.

 Like all public schools, Williamston Community Schools has a school board and a superintendent.
 However, the building administration is rather limited.
 For example, there a principal and assistant principal at WHS, but all other buildings lack an assistant principal.
-This is probably because the school finds it has little reason to have two principals for a school building of only ~400 students.
+This is probably because the school finds it has little reason to have two principals for school buildings with only 400 or less students.
 You can read about the history of the WCS administration here.

 - Superintendent - Dr. Adam Spina (Since 2017)